Programmer25X/Plunder/README.md

 ## Used Assets & Creditation

-Disclaimer: The prototype was developed for educational and portfolio purposes only.
-To my knowledge, all third-party assets used and their creators have been listed, with appropriate credit being given to the creators for their wo`rk.
-I do not claim any ownership of any third-party assets used.
+Disclaimer: The prototype was developed for **educational and portfolio purposes only**.
+To my knowledge, all third-party assets used and their creators have been listed, with appropriate credit being given to the creators for their work.
+I **do not** claim any ownership of any third-party assets used.
 If there are any issues regarding the use of these assets or the credits, please contact me.

+### 3D Models and Environments

+### Sound
+- [**pirate at sea orgen music**](https://freesound.org/people/klavo1985/sounds/324566/) - By klavo1985, licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/)
+- [**Retro, Coin 05**](https://freesound.org/people/LilMati/sounds/443258/?page=4#comments) - By LilMati, licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/)